GiuntaLab/RPE1/Panels and figures/FIGURE 1/README.md

 # FIGURE 1 - Quality evaluation of the RPE-1 diploid genome assembly
-This folder contains the workflow used to assess diploid assembly quality and correcteness.
+Workflow used to assess diploid assembly quality and correcteness.

 ## Prerequisites:
 - Meryl